 Parents: Chesapeake Bay Retriever x Lab mix

-Chesapeake Bay Retrievers and Labradors are very similar dogs bred for very similar jobs.
+Chesapeake Bay Retrievers and Labrador Retrievers are very similar dogs bred for very similar jobs.
 The most notable difference in the parents is the texture of the coat.
 But with a Chesador, the coats can go either way depending on the dog.

-Highly intelligent, obedient and affectionate, the Chesador gets along with everyone.
+Highly intelligent, obedient and affectionate, the Chesador gets along with all.
 They love to perform for guests and will happily please their owners.
-It’s worth noting they need regular exercise.
-With such genetics, swimming may be a good bet.
+It’s worth noting they need sufficient daily exercise.
+With such genetics, swimming is a good bet.

 Parents: Chihuahua x Labrador mix

 Of all the Lab mixes on this list, the Labrahuahua may just be the strangest.
-With parents such as the Labrador Retriever and Chihuahua, there’s a huge contrast in personalities, shape, size and instincts.
-However, the clash seems to work.
+With parents such as the Lab and Chihuahua, there’s a huge contrast in personalities, shape, size and instincts.
+However, the unusual clash oddly works.

 There’s a lot of size variation in the Labrahuahua, but you’ll most likely end up with a medium-sized dog.
 It’s possible they inherit facial structures of the Chihuahua, but have a build and the heft more close to the Labrador’s.

-They can be protective and loyal watchdogs, thanks to the Chihuahua’s instincts.
-And from the Lab side, the playful nature of the Labrahuahua really shines through.
-Consider them as and they’ll be happy.
+They can be protective and loyal watchdogs, thanks to the Chihuahua’s side.
+And coming from the Lab side, the playful nature of the Labrahuahua really shines through.
+Consider them as part of the family and they’ll be happy as any.

 RECOMMENDED: 31 Classic Chihuahua Mixes